Advice On Commissioning Commercial Photography

 For our full terms and conditions please follow this link.IOP will automatically grant full image-licence of supplied images as long as the invoice(s) are settled in full!
 We do not, however, allow for our images to be passed on to third parties such as fellow contractors, unless agreed in advance in writing.

-As commercial photographers, we are regularly privy to sensitive information, such as a client’s future business expansion plans, product releases, or new contracts.
+As commercial photographers, we are regularly privy to sensitive information, such as new industrial processes, client’s future business expansion plans, product releases, or new contracts.
 It is essential that this privileged information remains private.

-If your chosen photographer is willing to impart information about your competitors; it is likely that they will also discuss your plans with your rivals!
+If your chosen photographer is willing to impart information about your competitors to you; it is likely that they will also discuss your plans with your rivals!

-IOP respects privileged information, and all industrial or commercial processes observed, and agree not to publish or use in competition, any images which are deemed to be commercial sensitive.
+IOP respects privileged information, and all industrial or commercial processes observed, and agree not to publish or use in competition, any images which are deemed to be confidential.

 In addition to PLI IOP believes that it is also wise to ensure that your chosen photographer has Professional Indemnity Insurance (PII).